Wow/Grape Jam: The albums

 Wow has a more heavily produced sound than the first Moby Grape album.
 String and horn arrangements were added to many of the songs by producer David Rubinson.
 Recording started in Los Angeles in late 1967, but most of the album was recorded in New York City in late 1967 and early 1968.

 "Murder in My Heart for the Judge" is a blues rock tune written by drummer Don Stevenson that was later recorded by other rock musicians such as Lee Michaels, Three Dog Night and Chrissie Hynde.
 "Bitter Wind", written and sung by Bob Mosley, has remained one of the group's most popular songs.
 The acoustic version here contains an ending that includes harsh wind noises and backward vocals.
 Other stand-out tracks include Jerry Miller's rocking shuffle "Can't Be So Bad", Skip Spence's darkly comedic roots rocker "Motorcycle Irene" and Peter Lewis's lush ballad "He".
 The album also includes an electrified re-arranged version of "Naked, If I Want To", which was on the first album as an acoustic track.
-"Just Like Gene Autry: A Foxtrot" is the most unusual song on the album, a 1930s style tune written and sung by Spence.
-It was given a spoken introduction from Arthur Godfrey and cut onto the LP record at 78 RPM with added scratchy sound effects to give it an authentic period effect.
+"Just Like Gene Autry: A Foxtrot" is the most unusual song on the album, a 1930s-style tune written and sung by Spence.
+It was given a spoken introduction from Arthur Godfrey and cut onto the LP at 78 RPM with added scratchy sound effects to give it an authentic period effect.

-Grape Jam has been criticized for its rather loose and mostly improvised performances which contrast sharply with the heavily produced material on Wow.
-However Grape Jam is also notable in that it features guest appearances on piano by Al Kooper and Mike Bloomfield.
+Grape Jam has been criticized for its rather loose and mostly improvised performances, which contrast sharply with the heavily produced material on Wow.
+However, Grape Jam is also notable in that it features guest appearances on piano by Al Kooper and Mike Bloomfield.
 This studio album was recorded in New York City in January and February 1968.
 Skip Spence plays guitar on "Never" and piano on "Boysenberry Jam".
 Peter Lewis does not appear on this album.
 "The Lake" is a strange combination of poetry submitted by a fan (Michael Hayworth, the winner of a KFRC San Francisco songwriting contest) and avant-garde psychedelic Musique concrète sound effects somewhat like side four of Freak Out! or "Revolution 9".
 The opening track "Never" is the best known song and has often been cited as the source for Led Zeppelin's song "Since I've Been Loving You", the opening lyrics, bluesy arrangement and some melodic elements are virtually identical.
 The album was the inspiration for a number of other studio "jam" albums during the late 1960s and early 1970s.
-Later examples of this trend included Al Kooper's Super Session and the 3rd LP of George Harrison's All Things Must Pass.
+Later examples of this trend included Al Kooper's Super Session and the third LP of George Harrison's All Things Must Pass.